swharden/Csharp-Data-Visualization/website/content/system.drawing/quickstart-console/index.md

 ---
 Title: "System.Drawing Console Quickstart"
-Description: "Draw Graphics with System.Drawing in a C# Console App"
+Description: "How to use System.Drawing to create graphics in a C# console application"
 date: 2020-05-16
+lastmod: 2022-03-13
 weight: 1.1
 ---